Video of Worship, Sunday, March 28, 2021

 Thank you for your prayerful consideration of what you can do to fight world hunger in 2021.

-This brief video is the Lenten Devotion for the Thirty-First Day of Lent, Wednesday, March 24, 2021.
+This brief video is the Lenten Devotion for the Thirty-Fifth Day of Lent, Monday, March 29, 2021.

 The Question of the Day helps prepare you for next Sunday’s focus text in worship.
 These questions are posted here each day offering an opportunity for discussion.
 (Just click in the title of this post and you will be taken to the discussion window.)
 Try it out for a week and see how Jesus will use your time of pondering upon God’s word to deepen your faith.